VesnaBozic/git-commands/README.md

 we can see settings

-## How can I cange email for git in Bash?
+## How can I change email for git in Bash?

 ```git config --global user.email mymail@gmail.com ```